I’ve been a huge fan of Alpine products and have been for years. I love my 4 channel amps and I’ve been enjoying fantastic sound for many years now.

-The amp looks great and connectors are high-quality. and you can make a very tight and more reliable connection unlike lesser amps with standard screw terminals.
-Fit and finish is excellent, with no big gaps or sloppy assembly.
-The blue light on top glows when it is turned on.
+The amp looks great and the connectors are high-quality.
+You can make more reliable connection unlike lesser amps with standard screw terminals.
+Fit and finish are excellent, with no big gaps or sloppy assembly.
+The blue light on top glows when it is turned on (but not TOO bright, it’s not annoying).
 My opinion so far?
 NICE!

 Connectors are very high quality and use hex-keyed screws to securely hold wiring connections.
 Connectors are clearly labeled, and take the guesswork out of bridging the amp if you choose to do so for more power.